Written by Kate Hallewell

 Second, take the time to apply as soon as you can and ensure you give up-to-date contact information – apply at www.energysavinggenie.co.uk

-Third, if you don’t have an Energy Performance Certificate don’t get one, as the installer will arrange that for you.
+Third, if you don’t have an Energy Performance Certificate already, don’t get one, as the installer will arrange that for you.
 Having multiple EPCs can complicate the application process.

-In conclusion, these back boiler grants are a good opportunity for homeowners with back boilers to upgrade their old inefficient heating, reduce their energy bills and help the environment.
 With all of the available grants, it’s important to research all of your options to find the best fit for your unique situation.
 The right grant could save you hundreds or even thousands of pounds in installation costs and help ensure a warm home throughout the winter months.
 Our free grant checker includes all the major grant schemes, and it can connect you with our network of 30+ Registered Installers.

 How much will it cost to replace my back boiler?

-The cost of replacing a back boiler can vary depending on the type and size of boiler you choose, as well as the complexity of the installation.
-However, with government grants and other financial incentives available, the cost of replacing your back boiler could be much lower than you think (and free if you qualify for ECO4 grants!).
+However, with government grants and other financial incentives available, the cost of replacing your back boiler could be much lower than you think (or even free if you qualify for ECO4 grants!).

-I have a gas back boiler, can I get a grant to replace it?
+I have a gas back boiler - can I get a grant to replace it?

 Yes, you may be eligible for a government grant to replace your gas back boiler.
 The type of grant available will depend on the energy efficiency of your home and will require a member of the household to qualify for funding.